 Alternatively, there is the vast array of sporting teams and societies – from canoeing to ultimate frisbee – which help to promote teamwork and enhance social skills in a fun atmosphere outside of the lecture theatres.
 It’s in these environments where, if you are skilled and motivated enough, you can progress to a higher level.
 One of the most notable figures to have done so is Lord Sebastian Coe, who both studied and trained at Loughborough.

-When it does come to actually applying for jobs, the level of support and opportunities that are presented to students surpassed my wildest expectations.
+When it does come to actually job search, the level of support and opportunities that are presented to students surpassed my wildest expectations.
 Currently, employers are touring campuses advertising their vacancies for both internships and graduate jobs, and are generally put into one handy event: a careers fair.
 Here you can find a whole host of information from leaflets, as well as being able to speak to current employees about whether the job is right for you, what it entails, and how best to present your application to the company.

 It is at these fairs that the majority of students are easily able to decide which work areas interest them, and get a real sense of working life before they leave the university bubble.
 While my course doesn’t involve a placement year, it is interesting for me to look at the wide range of employers who are looking for graduate students, most of whom I would never have previously considered.
 It is a comfort to know that when I begin applying for graduate jobs, I can receive all the help I need from my education faculty.